CME211/notes/lecture-13/cxx-containers.md

 ## C++ containers

-* Static arrays are created on stack and can hold limited amount of data.
+* Static arrays are created on stack and can hold limited amount of data; their size must be known at compile time.

-* You could use dynamic arrays to build your own data structures like lists, dictionaries, etc.
+* You could use dynamic arrays to build your own data structures like lists, dictionaries, etc. from scratch!

 * But, the C++ standard library includes many containers that are similar to what you have already seen in Python.